+In order to apply, applicants must have begun their studies at the School of Information no later than spring 2019 and be graduating no earlier than at the end of spring 2020.
 Fellows are required to carry-out two-semester practicum/internships, requiring 120 hours per semester of on-site work at one of the partner institutions.
 To fulfill the fellowship requirements, students must enroll in INFO 698 Practicum/ Seminar, and a course related to their practicum work.
-The practicum and internship site work and supervisor must the same for both the practicum and internship.

 Please be aware that each of the fellowships have different eligibility requirements which are detailed in the application.